NathanJang/EECS111-2017SQ-Study-Guide/README.md

 # Study Guide for [EECS 111, 2017 Spring Quarter][Course Page]

+**THIS DOCUMENT IS NOT FINISHED!
+Hopefully it will be by Tuesday, but read at your own risk.**

 TODO:
 - [ ] Recursive functions and recursive data definitions
 - [ ] Finish writing design recipe section